-The vessel is under the care of Steen Larsen, who said he is following maritime law.
+The vessel is under the care of Steen Larsen.
+Reached on Monday, March 10 Larsen said he is following maritime law.

 “Everything I’m doing is done in accordance with the Canada Shipping Act and the navigation act and all the other related laws,” Larsen said.

 Tamburri noted the vessel is listing.
 He said that could be a sign the ship is taking on water.
 According to Larsen, the vessel is listing because heavy pieces of equipment called spuds are laid on the deck.
 The spuds had to be taken from their normal position on the ship to reduce the vessel height so the freighter could fit under the Seattle West Bridge when it was towed to Howe Sound.

 “They weigh somewhere around 18,000 lbs (8,000 kg) apiece and they’re lying on the starboard side,” said Larsen.
 “Because the holds are empty then it will have a list.”

 Larsen referred all further questions to his lawyer, Joe Spears.

 According to Spears, the vessel is now owned by Jacobsen Industrial and Marine.
 Larsen is the company’s general manager.
 He has plans for the ship but Spears wouldn’t specify what the plans are.

 “It’s not a derelict – it’s not abandoned,” said Spears.
 He added that the Coast Guard and Transport Canada officials have inspected the vessel, which was once used as a freezer vessel by an Alaska fishing company.